(Including recommendations for use in hilly Sheffield)

 Generally I would recommend that you really try to buy one from a localish dealer, and/or one who is a BEBA (British Electric Bike Association) member.
 The ‘e’ part of e-bikes can be complex, and you benefit from advice, follow up, warranty repairs and specialist service.

-20. Recommended e-bikes for utility use in Sheffield:
+20. Recommended e-bikes for use in Sheffield and environs:

-Note that Halfords and Raleigh have teamed up to launch what appears to be the entry level Motus models badged as the Raleigh ‘Felix’, which may at least make it easy to get hold of, and of course you benefit from the Cycling UK 10% member discount! – and they now offer a free 48 hr trial period so you can assess whether the Bosch Active + motor power will offset the poor 7 speed gear range sufficiently for your needs.
+Note that Halfords and Raleigh have teamed up to launch what appears to be the entry level Motus models badged as the Raleigh ‘Felix’, which may at least make it easy to get hold of, and of course means you can enjoy your Cycling UK/Halfords discount, and they now offer a free 48 hr trial period so you can assess whether the Bosch Active + motor power will offset the poor 7 speed gear range.

 The new Shimano powered Volt Regent looks like a particularly strong and comfy step- through at the price.